puppetlabs/puppetlabs-apache/README.md

 * Listened-to ports
 * `/etc/make.conf` on FreeBSD and Gentoo

-On Gentoo, this module depends on the 'gentoo/puppet-portage' Puppet module. <!-- Should we link to the [GitHub repo](https://github.com/gentoo/puppet-portage) for this module? -->
+On Gentoo, this module depends on the ['gentoo/puppet-portage'](https://github.com/gentoo/puppet-portage) Puppet module.

 *Note:* This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
 Configuration of Apache should be managed by Puppet, as non-Puppet configuration files can cause unexpected failures.